Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 By default global functions have external linkage, hence using the `extern` specifier has no difference.

 NOTE: `inline` is not a linkage specifier, hence like all global functions, `inline` functions also have external linkage.
-Hence, the capital `W`.
+Hence, the uppercase `W`.

 `static inline` specified functions have linkage identical to a `static` function.

 `extern inline` specific functions have linkage identical to an `inline` function.

 ### **Why use `static inline` over `static`?**
-Often header only libraries are annotate their functions with `static inline` over simply using `static` despite both having the same linkage.
+Often header only libraries annotate their functions with `static inline` over simply using `static` despite both having the same linkage.

 The reason for this has to do with the differences in the compilation phase.